AWKO Law building Pensacola, Florida

-his practice focuses on mass torts, including defective pharmaceutical products and BP oil spill litigation.
+Currently, his practice focuses on BP oil spill litigation and e-discovery

-Before becoming a lawyer, James was a professional e-commerce programmer and database designer,
+Before becoming a lawyer, James was a web development professional, with

 a newspaper editor and reporter.
 He earned his undergraduate degree in journalism at the